martinostlund/syllabus/examinations/examination01/essay.md

 ## Hand-in instructions
 * The essay is preferable written in Swedish
-* The format should be pdf or md (markdown)
+* The format should be pdf
 * The essay should be published in your examination-01 repository created for you in the course organization on [GitHub](https://github.com/1dv527)

 ## Subjects to choose from
-In this assignment you are pretty free to choose your own subject but we have some restriction about the area.
-Of course it should have a connection to the web and web science.
-There will be a couple of categories of subjects to choose from as follow below.
-We have tried to add some plausible  questions to get you start thinking and working to get a question that interests you.
-It will guide you into some kind of question to work against

-### Big Data through the web - Opportunities and challenges
-* The biggest collective information source in mankind.
-How to use it to make good?
-* Big data technologies to handle the stream of web data.
-* Is data the new oil?
-* How could algortims come to change our life - for good?
-For bad?
-* Can algorithms fail when handling big data.

-### Net neutrality
-* Quality of Service - Should some web traffic be prioritized?
-* Is the web for everyone?
-* Is the web many fragmented islands?
-* Censorship or free speech - Can you say what you want on the web?
-Could it lead to problems?
+In this assignment you will get a few subjects to choose from that is connected to the web and web science area.
+They are the following:

-### Crime on the web
+### The web as a platform for discussions
-* Dark side of the web.
-Is it a problem?
-* How do we implement laws on the web?
-Should we or is the web something different than "the real world"?
-* Hate crimes vs. the right to be anonymous
-* Will the third world war be on the net?
-Cyber terror

-### Everything/Nothing is free on the web
-* What happens when Facebook is the web for most people - Site silos?
-Filter bubbles?
-* What could happens when all your information search is driven from Googles search engine algorithm.

-### Democracy on the web
+### AI on the web and the ethics

-* Open data through the web - How could it help us?
-* Collaboration through the web.
-* Electronic human rights
-* The web and it role in development countries
-* The web as a university - The ability to shape your own knowledge
+### Why digital integration matters...or why not

-### Disruptive technologies
+### ...
-* The Blockchain and trust as software
-* Etherium and smart contracts in relationship to traditional web development
-* Etherium as the worlds first global computer - What to expect?
-* Conversation as a platform / Chat as an interface

 ## Examination
-Your written essay will go through a peer-review done by one of your class mates.
-This means that you also will get an essay to read and to give a peer-review. **This is also a part of the examination** and you should send your peer-review comments to your class mate (as feedback) and also post your comments to the examiner .
-The examiner will go through both the peer-reviews and the written essay when grading your assignment.
+Your written essay will go through a peer-review done by two of your class mates.
+This means that you also will get two essays to read and to give a constructive peer-review. **This is also an important part of the examination!** and you should send your peer-review comments to your class mate (as feedback) and also post your comments to the examiner .
+After you have got your peer-review you have the chance to improve your essay before the final deadline grading.

+After the first deadline you will get an email with two other essays that you have to do a peer review on.
+The email will also include further instructions.

 The grade is A to F following the following criteria:

 A: The student has clearly gaining knowledge of her/his subject.
 The reflections have a solid reference back to high quality articles.
 The language in the essay is perfect and the essay is a interesting reading where the student submits her/his own thoughts in a grounded way.
 The student follow the directions regarding the formal presentation of the essay.
 The student is giving valuable feedback to it´s peer-review where the student clearly show understanding of it´s peers work.